michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### When are the payment dates?

-After you register by paying $50 (non-refundable) per space, there are 2 payment dates for the remaining amount due:
+After you register by paying $100(non-refundable) per space, there are 2 payment dates for the remaining amount due:

 * March 15th, 2025: Half of what is remaining is due.
 * May 15th, 2025: The final balance is due.
 (All payments are non-refundable after this date.)